Dreaming381/Latios-Framework/Documentation~/Physics/README.md

 writing to components.

-But even more importantly, you must ensure that **no entity can appear twice in a participating CollisionLayer!** I have no automatic way to check for this, so if you violate this rule you will silently generate race conditions.
-If that’s a problem for you, use ScheduleSingle instead.
+But even more importantly, you must ensure that **no entity can appear twice in a participating CollisionLayer!** There is a check in place for this when safety checks are turned.
+If this rule is a problem for you, use ScheduleSingle instead.

 There’s still one more awesome thing about FindPairs.
 It is a broadphase.
 It reports AABB intersection pairs, not true collider pairs.
 Why is that a good